 MP: We're looking for intellectually curious students with diverse work experience.
 Don't just declare interest in a topic – explain what you've done as a 1L to gain experience.
 We like candidates who've been thoughtful about where they've worked, and can explain how that experience has advanced their practical education.

 JF: Do something meaningful that builds upon your career interests.
 If you want to be a trade lawyer, for example, look into the office of a trade representative or a nonprofit doing trade-related work.
 If you're interested in our special matters group, an internship at the justice department is a good option.
 When it comes to litigators, we hire a lot of students who've interned for federal judges over the summer.

 CA: How important is it that law students have an idea of what practice area they want to go into?

-MP: It is more important for some specific groups: finance, tax, healthcare, IP and international arbitration are all pretty specific areas where you'll want to secure the correct work experience.
-It's not critical for more general applicants to have decided, as you can rotate through different groups.
-In our business litigation team, for example, you might spend a couple of weeks working on class actions, the next couple in the tort team and then another couple doing white-collar work.
+MP: It is more important for some specific teams: finance, tax, healthcare, IP and international arbitration are all pretty specific areas where you'll want to secure the correct work experience.
+It's not critical for more general applicants to have decided, as you can rotate through different team.
+In our corporate & securities litigation team, for example, you might spend a couple of weeks working on class actions, the next couple in the tort team and then another couple doing white-collar work.

-JF: We give our summers a lot of flexibility to try different practice groups, though it's not a good idea to do one project apiece in seven different areas – you should concentrate on a few to properly work out if you like the work and people.
+JF: We give our summers a lot of flexibility to try different teams within a practice group, though it's not a good idea to do one project apiece in seven different areas – you should concentrate on a few to properly work out if you like the work and people.